2020 European Junior Badminton Championships

-The 2020 European Junior Badminton Championships is being held at the Pajulahti Sports Institute in Lahti, Finland from 29 October to 7 November 2020 to crown the best U-19 badminton players across Europe.
+The 2020 European Junior Badminton Championships was held at the Pajulahti Sports Institute in Lahti, Finland from 29 October to 7 November 2020 to crown the best U-19 badminton players across Europe.

 Tournament

 The 2020 European Junior Badminton Championships was organized by Badminton Europe.
 This tournament consists of team and individual events.
 There are 16 teams competing in the mixed team event, which is being held from 29 October to 2 November, while the individual events will be held from 2 to 7 November.
 Lithuania had to withdraw from the tournament due to one of the team member testing positive for COVID-19.

 Venue

 This international tournament is being held at Pajulahti Sports Institute in Lahti, Finland.